 - To complete the bail transaction, we can meet you in-person at the jail, or we can work through email, fax, and by using a credit card

-The current Morgan County Sheriff is James E. Crone.The detention facility in Fort Morgan, Colorado, is maintained by his department.
+The current county Sheriff is James E. Crone.The detention facility in Fort Morgan, Colorado, is maintained by his department.
 Housed at the facility are people awaiting the outcome of their criminal case, and also people serving time after sentencing.
 The staff of the sheriff’s department is responsible for a myriad of other duties, including transportation of inmates, security of the court, crime investigation in unincorporated areas, participation in the cross-jurisdiction task force, patrol, and service of process.